New Traffic Pattern Aims to Ease Congestion on William Floyd

 Motorists frustrated by chronic tie-ups on William Floyd Parkway may soon see some relief under a new traffic pattern Suffolk County will implement this week.

-Following an engineering review by the Department of Public Works, Mastic Boulevard East will be converted into a one-way street near Aletta Place, by Dunkin’ Donuts and Roma Funeral Home.
+Following an engineering review by the Department of Public Works, Mastic Boulevard East will be converted into a three-lane street near Aletta Place, by Dunkin’ Donuts and Roma Funeral Home.
 This will allow a second left-turning lane onto the parkway for those coming from the east.

 Suffolk Legislator Jim Mazzarella said adding an additional turning lane is designed to ease one of the county’s most congested intersections, especially during the afternoon rush.